Last update 13-06-2025

 • Planned start date and duration of the posting.

-• Provision of services to be carried out by the posted workers in Spain.
-Indication of the type of posting that corresponds from those set out in Article 2(1)(1).
+• Services to be provided by the posted workers in Spain.
+Indication of the type of posting pursuant to Article 2.1.1.

-• Identification and contact details of a natural person or company present in Spain designated by the company as their representative to serve as a liaison with the Spanish authorities and for sending and receiving documents or notifications, if need be.
+• Identification and contact details of a natural or legal person in Spain designated by the company as their representative to serve as a liaison with the Spanish authorities and for sending and receiving documents or notices, if required.

-• When the posting is made by a temporary employment company, apart from the above, the notification will also include:
+• When a posting is made by a temporary employment company, in addition to the above, the notification must also include:

-• Proof that they comply with the requirements established by the laws of the State in which they are established to act as a temporary employment company.
+• Proof that they comply with the requirements to act as a temporary employment company in force under the laws of the state in which they are established.

-• A description of the temporary employment needs of the user company and grounds for the manpower supply contract that is being signed.
+• A description of the temporary employment needs of the user company and grounds for the labour supply contract.

-• The labour authority will inform the Labour and Social Security Inspectorate and the State Tax Administration Agency of the posting notifications received.
+• The labour authority will inform the Labour and Social Security Inspectorate and the State Tax Administration Agency of the posting notifications received, in accordance with the relevant regulations.

 Volver arriba